ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ### Test it out
 Now try it out in Verse: first __reload the extension and then reload Verse__ to pick up your latest code changes.

-Try clicking the action buttons that you added into Verse in previous steps, including the __Person Action__ button at the back of the bizCard, the __Mail Compose Action__ button in the Mail Compose view, and the __Mail Read Action__ in the Mail Read view.
+Try clicking the action buttons that you added into Verse in previous steps, including the __Mail Compose Action__ button in the Mail Compose view, and the __Mail Read Action__ in the Mail Read view.
 These actions will bring up (in a separate window) the web page you added in the previous section. __The URL shown in the address bar should be the same URL you just added in the previous step.__ The web page should be populated with some Verse API data now as the web application is accessed via Verse.
 ![sample page with Verse data](img/4_webpage_with_verse_data.png)

+As the __Person Action__ example is a templated link when you click it at this step a new window will appear waiting for a message from verse that will never come as templated links do not support cross-document messaging.

 ### How it works